hu-macsy/simexpal/docs/quick_start.rst

 Automated Builds and Revision Support
 -------------------------------------

-To make sure that experiments are always run from exactly the same binaries, it is possible to let simexpal pull your programs from some VCS (as of version 0.1, only Git is supported) and build them automatically.
+To make sure that experiments are always run using the same binaries, it is possible to let simexpal clone your git projects  and automatize the build process.

 Automated builds are controlled by the ``builds`` and ``revisions`` stanzas in ``experiments.yml``.